marchaos/jest-mock-extended/README.md

 provider.getSongs.calledWith(anyString()).mockReturnValue(['Saw her standing there']);

 ```
-You can also use calledWith() on it's own to create a jest.fn() with the calledWith extension:
+You can also use calledWith() on its own to create a jest.fn() with the calledWith extension:

 ```ts
  const fn = calledWithFn();